shopware5/devdocs/source/developers-guide/backend-components/basics/index.md

 });
 ```

-The Shopware configuration property `detail` defines which component should be created when the detail window for `Shopware.apps.SwagProduct.model.Product` is requested.
+The Shopware configuration property `detail` defines which component should be created when the detail window for `Shopware.apps.SwagProductBasic.model.Product` is requested.
 Now, the detail window will always look the same in the whole backend.

 ## Plugin Download - [SwagProductBasics.zip](/exampleplugins/SwagProductBasics.zip)